Health and Safety during Covid-19 - Glo Therapist

 - Glo has a revised cancellation policy

-- Glo is arranging 10 minute breaks between each treatment to allow for treatment room/equipment/surface areas to be cleaned and room to be aired.
+- Glo is arranging 5 minute breaks between each treatment for any clients not from the same household to allow for treatment room/equipment/surface areas to be cleaned and room to be aired.
 As a result, therapist break times will be reduced.

 - Glo has incorporated new Covid-19 health and safety protocols.
 The therapist will need to have read these prior to confirming a booking.